IBM-Cloud/ansible-collection-ibm/docs/ibm_is_flow_log.rst

     The resource group of flow log

-  storage_bucket (True, str, None)
-    (Required for new resource) The Cloud Object Storage bucket name where the collected flows will be logged

   target (True, str, None)
     (Required for new resource) The target id that the flow log collector is to collect flow logs

-  name (True, str, None)
-    (Required for new resource) Flow Log Collector name
+  tags (False, list, None)
+    Tags for the VPC Flow logs

   id (False, str, None)